 - Manage collective bargaining for district employees

-In sum, a school board balances the business of actually running the district while establishing and monitoring the district’s academic priorities.
+The board balances the business of actually running the school district while establishing and monitoring its’ academic priorities.

 With all that responsibility, why would someone want to run for school board?
 It’s a tough and often thankless job.

 Did you know?
 School board members comprise the largest number elected officials in the United States.

 Generally, to campaign for school board, you must be at least 18 or 21 years old, a resident of both the state and the school district.
 Most states will require that you be registered voter and otherwise eligible to be elected to public office.
 Other local laws may apply, so you should check with your county election commission or district superintendent.

 For most districts, local school board members serve staggered, four-year terms.
 Elections may occur throughout the year, depending on the district.

 If your election happens to fall on a day other than general Election Day in November, motivating and turning out the vote is critical to the success of your campaign.